 At the end of the year, you have $294 saved.

-Penny a day challenges are like the quarter, dime, and nickel challenges except that you don’t restart at the beginning of each month.
+The penny savings challenge is like the quarter, dime, and nickel challenges, except that you don’t restart at the beginning of each month.

 You keep saving another penny based on the day, so at the end of the year, on day 365, you are saving 365 pennies.

-This sounds like a lot, but only comes to $3.65 for the day.
+This amount sounds like a lot but only comes to $3.65 for the day.